 This will be more likely if the V or vii chord is in inversion. (p.161)

 The metric placement of dominant chords (often on a weak beat) facilitates the perception of dominant function.
-This also applies to secondary dominants. (ch.18)
+This also applies to secondary dominants. (p.
+155 “Weak metrical placement of applied chords is common because they contain leading tones that precipitate motion toward a metrically stressed goal.”)

+viio7 behaves just like V65-it is a neighboring chord to root-position tonic and thus tonic function (p.
+172)

+viio65 behaves like V43-it is a passing chord between i and i6 and thus expands tonic function (p.
+172)

+viio43 behaves like V42 - it is a passing chord between V and i6, or it is a neighboring chord to i6 and thus expands tonic function (p.
+172)

+viio42 is rare and usually is a neighboring chord to root-position V7 and thus expands dominant function (p.
+172)

+If a Pedal 6/4 and passing 6/4 chord occurs it should be treated as an extension of the harmonic function of the chord. (p.227)

+Similarly, arpeggiating 6/4 chords should be treated as an extension the function if arpeggiating through the same chord.

 “vi” Chords

 A “vi” chord should be considered one of two functions: an extension of the Tonic, or as a way of leading to a PreDominant function.
 The former is more common.
 NOTE: I think metric placement might be a nice way to distinguish between the two.
-A “vi” on the downbeat is more likely to be a tonic function (I think).
+A “vi” on the downbeat is more likely to be a tonic function (I think). (p.
+270) (I like that page p.272 talks about immediately preceding the dominant, but that’s what both tonic and predominant can do.
+So I’m not sure how to make the distinction, other than saying it could be an elaboration of either function.)

 If a V chord is followed by a vi chord, that vi chord is a tonic function, and this should be labeled as a “deceptive motion”.
 (277)

-6/4 chords

-If a Pedal 6/4 and passing 6/4 chord occurs it should be treated as an extension of the harmonic function of the chord. (p.227)

-Similarly, arpeggiating 6/4 chords should be treated as an extension the function if arpeggiating through the same chord.

-For cadential 6/4 chords, see rule #3 under “I” chords.

 Augmented 6th Chords

 Neapolitan Sixth chords should be considered Predominant function. (p.461)